-Easter Candy Recalled Just One Month Before the Holiday
+Easter Candy Recalled Just Before the Holiday

-The Card Company is now removing the products from store shelves and advised consumers to contact relevant allergy support groups that will share details about the recall.
+The Card Company removed the products from store shelves and advised consumers to contact relevant allergy support groups that will share details about the recall.
 A notice was also sent out to retailers that will notify them why the products were recalled.
 Consumers should also return the recalled product for a full refund.
 Consumers, especially those with food allergies, should not eat the product.
 The Card Company reps will answer consumer questions via email at customerservice@cardfactory.co.uk.

 Last year, Ferrero recalled batches of Kinder Suprise candies popular during the Easter season because of possible Salmonella contamination.
 Although the recall covered only Kinder Surprise products made in Belgium, the U.S. Food and Drug Administration issued a warning to American consumers.
 The recall was expanded to include two products sold in the U.S., Kinder Happy Moments Milk Chocolate and Crispy Wafers Assortment, and Kinder Mix Chocolate Treats Basket.